menandmice/micetro_docs/guides/user-manual/dhcp_superscopes.rst

 .. image:: ../../images/superscopes-view.png
   :width: 90%

 * The inspector panel on the right-hand side displays the scopes assicuated with the selected superscope.
-To view the scopes, click :guilabel:`View` in the inspector or select :guilabel:`View scopes` on the :guilabel:`Action` or the row :guilabel:`...` menu.
+To view the scopes, click :guilabel:`View` in the inspector or select :guilabel:`View scopes` on the :guilabel:`Action` or the Row :guilabel:`...` menu.
 This will take you to the **Networks** tab, where the quick filter search box will is automatically populated with the selected superscope.

 The **Networks** list includes a column that indicates whether a scope belongs to a superscope.
 The filtering sidebar provides an option to filter by a superscope.
 You can also use the quick filter search box to find a specific superscope.